Expressing and Storing Breastmilk

 So, whatever the reason, you’re going to need a good way to store your milk.

-Whether you’re expressing by hand or with a pump, you’ll want to use our specially designed pre-sterilised easy freeze bags as they allow you to express directly into them.
+Whether you’re expressing with a manual or electric pump, you’ll want to use our specially designed pre-sterilised Easy Freeze bags as they allow you to express the breastmilk directly into them.

-When storing milk, you should be clearly labelling the time and date that you expressed its so that you can always use the oldest first.
-This should help you keep on top of things and ensure that you don’t give old milk to your baby.
+When storing milk, you should be clearly labelling the time and date that you expressed it so that you can always use the oldest first.
+This should help you keep on top of things and ensure that you are rotating the breastmilk.

 If you have frozen your milk, you’ll need to defrost it in the fridge before giving it to your baby.
 Once it’s defrosted, you should use it straight away – and never refreeze defrosted milk!